Expansion Second In Five Years

 "Not all the activity takes place at Gulfstream (facilities) itself.
 A lot of it gets farmed out," Humphreys said.

-Downstream jobs, largely at firms that are suppliers to Gulfstream, won't be created overnight.
-But, thanks to the company's longstanding presence in
+Downstream jobs, largely at firms that are suppliers to Gulfstream, won't be

 The aerospace and aircraft manufacturing industry, he added, tends to create permanent, well-paid jobs that become "ingrained" in the state's economy.
 Such positions have a higher job-multiplier effect.